everpress-co/mailster-wpml/readme.txt

 3. Go to Settings => Newsletter => Delivery and select the `DummyMailer` tab

 == Changelog ==

+= 0.3 =
+* added drop down to change language for individual subscribers.

 = 0.2 =
 * various fixes and improvements